-It was customary amongst a certain class of Victorians to present gifts consisting of flowers and plants arranged into bouquets to convey a coded message.
-Upon receiving one of these ‘Nosegay’ a woman could reference a Victorian society flower dictionary to de-code the message.
-Within these dictionary, the language of the flowers is described in detail.
-Small conversations were exchanged with speaking bouquets.
+During the nineteen-century floriography soared in Victorian England and in the United States.
+It was customary to present gifts consisting of flowers and plants arranged into bouquets to convey a coded message.
+Upon receiving one of these ‘talking bouquets’ one could reference a floral dictionary to de-code the message.
+Within these dictionaries, flowers, herbs, plants and trees are imposed with a specific meaning and are translated into words.

 The following speeches are transformed into perfume;